Archive for the 'Video Gaming' Category

 Spring Break has ended, and it’s time to move on with the semester.
 Too bad most of the exams are jammed between now and the next month and a half!
 Quite a poor testing schedule on PSU’s part, sadly.

-However, before I head off to return a certain Nikon D80 to Penn State Media Tech, the following are some high-resolution photos of the Pop’n Music Arcade-Style Controller project built over winter break; read more here about the inspiration - and credits to whom it may concern - to construct such a bulky gaming device.
+However, before I head off to return a certain Nikon D80 to Penn State Media Tech, the following are some photos of the Pop’n Music Arcade-Style Controller project built over winter break; read more here about the inspiration – and credits to whom it may concern – to construct such a bulky gaming device.
 Assuredly, it survived Setsucon 2008 quite well, and even more so the subsequent DDR and Import Gaming Nights (held by Dance Dance Maniacs and the Penn State Anime Organization, respectively).
 In fact, the final three photos are in-use shots from the most recent gaming night before last week’s break.
 Enjoy!

 Read more »